-Many people feel a little scared in the dark, but nyctophobia refers to extreme discomfort and fear of darkness.
+Nyctophobia refers to extreme discomfort and fear of darkness.
 People with this phobia may take great lengths to avoid being in dark rooms.
-Likewise, they may also have trouble falling asleep, reinforcing insomnia or other sleep-related issues.1 Fortunately, it’s possible to overcome this fear with proper treatment.
+Likewise, they may also have trouble falling asleep, reinforcing insomnia or other sleep-related issues.1 Fortunately, it’s possible to overcome this fear with proper treatment, typically involving therapy, and medication for some.

 What Is Nyctophobia?